ouspg/trytls/doc/vulnmeet-presentation.md

 When using native python shipped with OS X, the system default bundle will be trusted even if instructed otherwise.
 This is troubling, as some organizations do not want to trust the default bundles.
-Also, lately, the reputation of some CAs have been brought into question.

 This issue has been reported already 2014-03-03 by Hynek Schlawack.
 CVE-2014-2234 describes the vulnerability exists on *A certain Apple patch for OpenSSL in